aws-controllers-k8s/community/scripts/BASH_STYLE_CONVENTIONS.md

 ```

 It is consistent with how it's done in other folders like `/test`.
 It works even if the scripts are sourced.
-Otherwise, whit alternatives that make use of `dirname $0`, it will point to the bash binary when sourced instead.
-E.g.:
+Otherwise, with alternatives that make use of `dirname $0`, it will point to the bash binary when sourced instead, e.g.:

 ``` bash
 #!/usr/bin/env bash